rng-guy/NFSMWBartender/README.md

 # Installation

 **Before installing** this mod:
-1. make sure you have read and understood the "**Limitations**" section of this README below,
+1. make sure you have read and understood the [limitations](#Limitations) section further below,
 2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6.029.312 bytes large), and
 3. install an .asi loader or any mod with one (e.g. the [WideScreenFix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) mod by ThirteenAG).